 Buchanan resigned from his position as Parks superintendent and left Calgary, forever.
+Iverson, a German CALGARY CORPORATE RECORD submitting his first and only annual report to the Board in January 1911,

 The good people on the Parks Board started searching far and wide for a new Parks superintendent.
 They placed ads in various newspapers out east and into the United States.
 Local gardener William Reader applied for the job, but his application didn't garner any attention.